B4rret/Kopf-Lischinski/README.md

 The program use the SDL and SDL_primitives libraries for drawing the graphs.
 It's one of the things I want to change...
 Now, the code of the algorithm is very mixed with sdl.
 I hope to separate them in a future version.

-The first step use the hqx algorithm to generate connection graph.
+The first step use the hqx algorithm to generate similarity graph.
 I'm using this implementation: https://code.google.com/p/hqx/
 That hqx implementation is under LGPL license.
 Not sure if is needed include some copyright file for using.
 I hope not to be breaking the LGPL license :S

 As I said before, I am a little short of time, but I have not abandoned this...
 I hope to continue it soon.